cloudventure-io/sdf/README.md

 #### Stack
 Stack defines an infrastructure stack.
 Stack is the equivalnet of terraform-cdk Stack class.
 Stacks are deployable units, every stack will have own terraform state.
-The concept of Stack is provided as an abstract class called `SdfStack`, which should be extended and implemented.
+The concept of Stack is provided as a class called `SdfStack`, which can be extended.

-#### Service
+#### Bundler
-Service defines a single service.
-Lambda functions are groupped into services and the source code of all lambda functions within single service is bundled together.
+Bundler defines a boundary for the source code bundling.
+Lambda functions are groupped by the bundler and the source code of all lambda functions are transpiled together.
-The concept of Service is provided as an abstract class called `SdfService`, which should be extended and implemented.
+The concept of Bundler is provided a class called `SdfBundler`, which can be extended.